TakayukiMatsuo/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/MQTT_Mutual_Auth_wolfSSL/README_wolfSSL.md

 # Choose an interface to use
 You should choose an interface to use to configure the demo.
-However you might not know how to choose it.
-The demo will give you a good guidance.
-Just follow the steps below.
+However you may not know how to choose it.
+The demo will give you  good guidance.
+Follow the steps below.

 1. Build the RTOSDemo project
 2. Run the RTOSDemo.exe

-You will see a console that pops up, and it shows output like the following:
+A console that pops up appears with output similar to the following:
 ```
 The following network interfaces are available: